The pros and cons of overcoating

 In this article, we will discuss some of the main advantages and disadvantages of overcoating, and whether it makes sense to use it as a solution for your next coatings project.

-The Advantages of Overcoating
+The advantages of overcoating

 Have you ever worked in a facility that needed a facelift due to a coating that was weathering away?
 Was there anything wrong with the coating other than its aging?
 For example, maybe this facility was recently bought out, and the new owners wanted to change the color to match the company's other facilities.